Smoking a perfect brisket takes time and patience.

-But if your running out of time, you can try finishing your brisket in the oven.
+But if you’re running out of time, you can try finishing your brisket in the oven.

 With the right internal temp, your oven can deliver you a delicious result.

 Follow my steps below to ensure it turns out perfectly.

 Although purists may disagree with this, there are plenty of benefits of finishing a brisket in the oven.

 You can take the whole day to smoke a brisket in a smoker and do hourly checks.

 Or maybe run out of fuel or maybe there is an unexpected weather change.